timoteoallock/Ai-Lab-Project/README.md

 # Detecting Hypoxia in Human Cells using AI

 ## Introduction
-This repository contains the winning project of the AI lab Course taught at Bocconi University in the spring of 2023.
+This repository contains the winning project of the AI lab Competition held at Bocconi University in the spring of 2023.

 It consists of an end-to-end research project aimed at detecting Hypoxia in human cells using computational approaches by analyzing their gene expression profiles.